Napa with Kids… my best advice

 Dinner

-Moritmoto Asia - has large dragon scultptures and tasty dim sum - excellent food kids & adults can enjoy.
+Moritmoto Asia - has large dragon sculptures and tasty dim sum - excellent food kids & adults can enjoy.

 Oenotri - Some of the freshest pasta and pizza in Napa that also features seasonal changes.
 Nice to sit on the patio when it’s open.
 My five year old loves their basic salad with lots of cheese grated on top.
 He’s not usually into salad so this was a big win.